byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn ***earth,*** chamai on ***the ground.***

-#### Soil Return - bokashi pro-biotic soil offers *humus soul food* to the field.
+#### Soil Return - 30% of soil is fungal mass, bokashi pro-biotic soil offers *humus soul food* to the field.
 Soil is the ultimate store of energy, it holds history in its molecules, vital energy that flows forever, transporting light energies.

 **Humus is organic matter reduced until it can break down no further.
 In this state of evolution its appearance is unified.
 Commonly known as topsoil, humus is essential for all life.
 It creates fertile terrain for new growth, strengthens immunity and offers nutrients needed for soil organisms to regenerate.**